pravatbhusal/full-stack-notes/CSS3/Common/Positioning/README.md

 This is very helpful if we're trying to create position an element at the exterior of an element or at the edges of the element.

+# Padding and Margin
+Padding is used for internal spacing.
+Margin is used for external spacing.